Skip to content

 Don't miss a single issue: Subscribe above to receive insights and best practices from our research on the world's most innovative brands directly delivered each week to your inbox.

 Alans high res picture 12.19.22Alan Nazarelli is Founder & CEO of Silicon Valley Research Group.
-Based in San Jose, CA with offices in Seattle and New York, the company works with the world’s most innovative brands to provide timely and actionable market intelligence and strategic guidance to enable them to make well-informed decisions to positively impact revenues and profits and to achieve their growth targets.
-Connect with Al on Linked in
+The company works with the world’s most innovative brands to provide timely and actionable market intelligence to enable them to make informed market decisions.